-This is the scary part
+This Is The Scary Part

-I hear a lot of referrals to being in your thirties.
+I hear a lot of referrals to being in your 30s.
 Often, we boil down what growing up feels like to a small, confined bubble and apparently, we do so in decade increments.
 But how can we possibly define what it means to be an adult when everything around us, and even we ourselves, are constantly evolving?
-Maybe we can but it doesn’t mean we should.
+Maybe we can, but it doesn’t mean we should.

-When I really take the time to sit with my feelings it can be incredibly paralyzing.
-In my thirties, I have come face-to-face with the realities of my country – the systematic racism, sexism, bigotry and corruption that courses through its veins – and my place in it.
-I have had days or weeks where I feel afraid, confused, unmotivated, and locked in a feeling I can only define as depressed.
-In my wildest dreams, I could have never imagined the consistent barrage of shootings, violence, natural disasters, war, sexism, inequality, and injustice that is my country.
+When I really take the time to sit with my feelings, it can be incredibly paralyzing.
+In my 30s, I have come face-to-face with the realities of my country – the systematic racism, sexism, bigotry and corruption that courses through its veins – and my place in it.
+I have had days where I feel afraid, confused, unmotivated, and locked in a feeling I can only assume is depressed.
+In my wildest dreams, I could have never imagined the consistent barrage of shootings, violence, natural disasters, war, sexism, inequality and injustice that is my country.
 Like a lot of kids, I was told I could have a happy life in a happy world.
 Preparing for how hard that can feel is something we haven’t really figured out.

-Like a lot of young adults, I have faced the personal setbacks of loss, financial instability, heartbreak, and pressure to find purpose in my actions.
+Like a lot of young adults, I have faced the personal setbacks of loss, financial instability, heartbreak and pressure to find purpose in my actions.
 I have imagined and built, then lost and rebuilt, numerous lives for myself.
 And there’s a point during each refresh that feels scarier than the time before.
 Particularly now.

 There is no self-care model for this.
 Life is a constant ebb and flow of figuring out not just what makes you happy, but what makes you unhappy and trying to protect yourself from not experiencing it again.
 It may be realizing that friends will disappoint and hurt you, and searching out new companions.
 It may be working job after job with the conflicting aspirations of financial security and accomplishment or pride.
 And it almost always includes losing people we love in various forms.

 Lately, how I feel feels like a first for me.
 Some nights I am ready to throw on the shiniest bodysuit I can find and dance until the sun comes up, meeting strangers and falling more in love with the city I call home.
-Yet in the same week I may be frozen in bed telling myself it’s ok to tune out to HBOGo for as many hours as it takes for me to realize I didn’t eat all day.
+Yet in the same week I may be frozen in bed telling myself it’s okay to tune out to HBOGo for as many hours as it takes for me to realize I didn’t eat all day.
 It is these sweeping highs and lows that I feel most unprepared for as an adult.

 What ultimately connects us all is that we are all facing own growing pains.
 And perhaps the biggest challenge of adulthood is listening, learning, and facing the pains of others as you sort out your own.
 As a self-confessed empathizer, I feel everything very deeply.
 It’s something I have really learned about myself in the past few years.
 Looking back on the notes I would leave on my mother’s pillow when she worked a double shift, or volunteering to escort women into a clinic where they are harassed for accessing health care, don’t feel like heroic or abnormal actions.
 They feel like the right thing to do.
-If you think you lost your dog, my heart and brain will pull up the emotions I felt when my dog Buddy snapped his leash and ran away and I won’t stop until we find your dog.
+If you think you lost your dog, my heart and brain will pull up the emotions I felt when my dog Buddy snapped his leash and ran away, and I won’t stop until we find your dog.
 If you tell me you got a new job, I will want to throw you a party with balloons and friends and banners so you feel like the most accomplished person alive.

 I live a lot of my life ensuring that those around me feel like the most important person in it.
 And that isn’t going to change.